rogelioprieto/markdown-templates-plantillas/slides-simple/README.md

 It's a template to create slides using `Markdown` language for content and Pandoc to compile.
 Pandoc will use `Beamer LaTeX` package to compile.

-This template use this beamer themes:
+This template use these `Beamer` themes:

 - `defaulttheme` as main theme.
 - `miniframe` as outer theme.